Kovah/blog.kovah.de/content/en/2019/static-blog-with-hugo/index.md

     $some_variable = $a + $b;
     ```

-There is a lot of code on my blog, a lot of PHP and it just don't make any sense to start one-liners like the one above with a `<?php` line.
+There is a lot of code on my blog, a lot of PHP and it just doesn't make any sense to start one-liners like the one above with a `<?php` line.
 The support told me that Chroma just don't support it and I would have to use Pygments for that.
 Pygments is the old code parser, slower than Chroma and requires to be installed in the PATH to be used by Hugo.
 As I don't wanted to give it a try I now use Prism.js from my Wordpress blog which works without any issues.
 Maybe I give Pygments a try later on but for now the 10kb of JS won't hurt anyone, in fact it's only loaded if needed, by using a `hascode: true` flag in the post's front matter.